pollfish/docs/android/universal.md

 Add Pollfish **.JAR** or **.AAR** file to your project libraries

 If you are using Android Studio, right click on your project add select New Module.
-Then select Import .JAR or .AAR Package option and from the file browser locate pollfish.aar file.
-Right click again on your project and in Module Dependencies tab choose to add pollfish module that you recently added.
+Then select Import .JAR or .AAR Package option and from the file browser locate pollfish jar or aar file.
+Right click again on your project and in Module Dependencies tab choose to add pollfish module that you recently added, as a dependency.

 **OR**

 #### **Retrieve Pollfish Android SDK through jCenter()**

-Retrieve Pollfish through **jcenter()** with gradle by adding the following line in your project build.gradle (not the top level one, the one under 'app') add the following (in the dependencies section):
+Retrieve Pollfish through **jCenter()** with gradle by adding the following line in your project build.gradle (not the top level one, the one under 'app') in  dependencies section:

 ```
 dependencies {